MathematicGuy/RemoteObsidian/Artificial Intelligence/1 PROJECTS/Coursera Mathematic for Machine Learning/Mathematics for AI/A worked example of Row Echelon.md

 The value in the main diagonal is the element $M[0,0]$ (the first element of the first column).
 The first row can be accessed by performing $M[0]$, i.e., $M[0] = R_0$.

 The first row operation involves **scaling by the pivot's inverse**.
-Since the value in the main diagonal is $0$, necessitating a non-zero value for scaling by its inverse, you must switch rows in this case.
+Since the value in the main diagonal is $0$, necessitating (đòi hỏi) a non-zero value for scaling by its inverse, you must switch rows in this case.
 Note that $R_1$ has a value different from $0$ in the required index.
 Consequently, switching rows $0$ and $1$:

 $$R_0 \rightarrow R_1$$
 $$R_1 \rightarrow R_0$$